linuxfrorg/linuxfr.org/Container.md

 [podman-compose](https://github.com/containers/podman-compose/)
 utility.
 The podman cli itself provide a wrapper of one of these two tools through the [`podman compose` command](https://docs.podman.io/en/latest/markdown/podman-compose.1.html).
+Thus you need to use the `podman compose up` command to start the system.

 At this point, the documentation will give you `docker compose` commands, but you should be able to use `podman compose` without any issue.